eclipse-californium/californium/MIGRATION_HINTS.md

 Please Note: the new `SessionStore` feature is not well tested!
 If used and causing trouble, don't hesitate to create an issue.

+The `ApplicationLevelInfoSupplier.getinfo()` supports now to return `null` in order to not alter the additional information.

 ### Californium-Core:

 `MessageObserver.onAcknowledgement()`: